Withdraw from the University for a Quarter or Longer

 - Keep checking your Northwestern e-mail account.
 If you receive a notice from NUIT that tells you your e-mail account will be deactivated, forward that e-mail to email@example.com with a note reminding us that you have withdrawn.
 We will override that deactivation.

-- Keep in touch with your advisor and with Dean Ewing during the time you’re away from the university.
+- Keep in touch with your advisor and with the Director of Advising during the time you’re away from the university.
 We may have important information and updates for you.

 - Students withdrawn from the University may not participate in student activities while withdrawn.